slowyfox/voltenable/README.md

 Enable VoLTE for Google Pixel users in "unsupported" countries, by executing a Java executable in the adb shell.

 This patch works by setting `KEY_CARRIER_VOLTE_AVAILABLE_BOOL` to `true`, like the pixel-volte-patch.
-But unlike the pixel-volte-patch, this patch does not require installing apps or grant apps USB/wireless debugging permission.
+But unlike the pixel-volte-patch, this patch does not require installing apps or granting apps USB/wireless debugging permission.

 # Requirement
 - Pixel.